Find your nearest polling location at the Secretary of State's Polling Map.

 If you've voted in New Mexico previously, you do not need to show any ID.
 You will be asked for your name, address, and year of birth.
 First-time voters who have registered by mail and did not submit identification with the registration will need to show either your driver's license, student or tribal ID, bank statement, utility bill, paycheck, government check or other government document showing your name and current address.

 The League of Women Voters promotes informed and active participation of citizens in government and produces non-partisan, comprehensive Voter Guides.
 The League of Women Voters does not support, oppose, or make recommendations regarding any political party or candidate.
 To help voters make informed choices, the League of Women Voters interviews candidates for most of the competitive races on key issues and prints their unedited responses.
 Summaries of proposed constitutional amendments and other ballot questions are also included in Voter Guides.
-Please go to www.lwvnm.org in early October for the links to the statewide and local Voter Guides for Central New Mexico, Greater Las Cruces, Los Alamos County, and Santa Fe County.
+Please check this website in early October for the links to the statewide and local Voter Guides for Central New Mexico, Greater Las Cruces, Los Alamos County, and Santa Fe County.